Bionic (Christina Aguilera album): Recording and production

 Aguilera set about contacting collaborators on her own accord, at the behest of then-husband Jordan Bratman, without relying on the record label A&R. She stated: "Going into [each of these partnerships], I said, 'I'm a really big fan of yours, and I'm interested in stepping into your world and what you do'", adding: "'I want to combine that with my sound, and let's see what happens.'
 I feel like I can do so much with my voice.
 I would be so bored sitting on a stool singing ballad after ballad just because I can."
 Australian singer-songwriter Sia and her collaborator Samuel Dixon worked with Aguilera on a number of tracks for the album.
 Aguilera told Billboard that she was a big fan of Furler and stated that she was thrilled when Furler said that she wanted to work with her as well.
 They recorded together at a studio in January 2009, and, according to Furler's blog, wrote four songs together during the sessions.
+Furler heard the album — or at least some songs recorded for it — as early as April 2009, which she revealed on Twitter.

 Members of British electronic band Ladytron, Daniel Hunt and Reuben Wu, went to Los Angeles to meet Aguilera in December 2008 after hearing that they were one of her favorite bands.
 During the meeting, Aguilera identified what kind of Ladytron songs she liked, with Hunt later saying: "We were impressed because she had a real deep knowledge of our music – album tracks, not just the singles!".
 The band stated: "We went in with no expectations; the whole thing was a massive surprise.
 But it was incredible.
 She was so musically talented, a vocalist who really knows her voice.
 The first takes sounded really amazing, and while we'd made demos, it was only when her voice was on them that it all came to life."
 They finished working with Aguilera in March 2009 and produced four or five songs, but only three made the final cut.
 Two songs produced by the band – "Birds of Prey" and "Little Dreamer" – appeared on the deluxe edition of the album.
 Meanwhile, the third song "Kimono Girl" did not make the final cut, although it has been highly anticipated by fans.
+To celebrate the album's tenth anniversary, Aguilera released "Little Dreamer" onto streaming platforms in June 2020.
 British duo Goldfrapp said in a January 2010 interview that they did not finish the studio sessions and did not know whether their songs would make the final cut.